msturrus/Mean-Temp-Calc/README.md

 ### Project Notes

+- Some regions of the world might lack weather data.
+This causes the API call to return incomplete or empty data.
+Unsure how to fix.
 - Project should work without any cross-origin errors from the index.html file but works best if it's hosted
 - Chrome does not allow location access from files or http, location access is https only, disabling this app's location feature in certain contexts with that browser
 - Styles are copied from previous projects, and are appended to bootstrap.css due to the way I wrote my gulpfile to handle LESS during those projects.
 That is why there are non-bootstrap styles but no styles.css file.